What Causes Gum Recession?

-A common symptom of recession is sensitive teeth – this can be managed with the use of sensitive toothpastes, fluoride applications such as gels, varnishes and mouthwashes, application of desensitising agents, and fillings.
+A common symptom of recession is sensitive teeth – this can be managed with the use of sensitive toothpaste, fluoride applications such as gels, varnishes and mouthwashes, application of desensitising agents, and fillings.
 Laser treatment can also help.

 Surgical procedures – if the recession is affecting appearance, making the teeth very sensitive or affecting ability to clean effectively, surgical procedures can be carried out to replace gum where it has been lost.
 This cannot be applied to all cases of recession and each case needs to be assessed on an individual basis.
 Grafting procedures may be used, whereby tissue is taken from elsewhere in the mouth and transferred to the affected site.
-In some case we can use artificial grafting materials or tissue taken from cadavers to treat multiple recession sites.
+In some case, we can use artificial grafting materials or tissue taken from cadavers to treat multiple recession sites.
 Various other surgical procedures are available and can be used where appropriate.
-For localised recession, fraenectomy procedures may be needed to ‘cut away’ soft tissue that is pulling the gum line down, and we carry this our using lasers.
+For a localised recession, fraenectomy procedures may be needed to ‘cut away’ soft tissue that is pulling the gum line down, and we carry this our using lasers.

 - Gum recession is not something that simply occurs with old age